UK Property Investment Guide for Foreign & Hong Kong Buyers

-Below is a general procedure of buying a UK Property as a non-resident.
+Below is a general procedure of buying a UK Property in Hong Kong or as a non-resident.
 This guide is applicable to buying properties in London, Manchester, Birmingham and Liverpool etc.

 1. Reserve Unit